Věra Čáslavská

 In addition to her gymnastics success, Čáslavská was known for her outspoken support of the Czechoslovak democratization movement and her opposition to the 1968 Soviet-led invasion of Czechoslovakia.
 At the 1968 Olympics in Mexico City, she took this protest to the world stage by quietly looking down and away while the Soviet national anthem was played during the medal ceremonies for the balance beam and floor exercise event finals.
 While Čáslavská's actions were applauded by her compatriots, they resulted in her becoming a persona non grata in the new regime.
 She was forced into retirement and for many years was denied the right to travel, work and attend sporting events.

-Čáslavská's situation improved in the 1980s after the intervention of members of the International Olympic Committee, and following the Velvet Revolution her status improved dramatically.
+Čáslavská's situation improved in the 1980s after the intervention of members of the International Olympic Committee, and following the Velvet Revolution her status got better significantly.
 During the 1990s she held several positions of honor, including a term as president of the Czech Olympic Committee.

 Gymnastics career

 Born in Prague and originally a figure skater, Čáslavská debuted internationally in 1958 at the World Artistic Gymnastics Championships, winning a silver medal in the team event.
 Her first international title came the following year at the European Women's Artistic Gymnastics Championships where she won gold on the vault and silver on the balance beam.
 She first participated in the 1960 Summer Olympic Games, winning a silver medal with the Czechoslovak team, and then won bronze in the all around event at the 1961 European Championships.
 She fought for the all-around title at home in the 1962 World Championships, held off only by Larisa Latynina, and managed to win her first world title, in the vault.
 She did not compete at the 1963 European Championships in Paris.

-Between 1964 and 1968 Čáslavská won 19 individual gold medals in major international competitions.
+Between 1964 and 1968, Čáslavská won 19 individual gold medals in major international competitions.
+In this period she remained undefeated in the all-around in major international competition.
+She is the only female gymnast ever to win every Olympic, World Championships and European Championships all-around title from one Olympiad to the next one.
 She was at her peak at the 1964 Summer Olympics in Tokyo, winning the overall title and taking gold medals in the balance beam and the vault, in addition to another silver medal in the team event.
-At the 1966 World Championships, Čáslavská defended her vault title, winning a team gold – breaking the Soviet monopoly in that event – and became all-around world champion. Čáslavská dominated the 1965 and 1967 European Championships, taking all five individual titles and scoring perfect scores of 10 in 1967.
+At the 1966 World Championships, Čáslavská defended her vault title, winning a team gold – breaking the Soviet monopoly in that event – and became all-around world champion. Čáslavská dominated the 1965 and 1967 European Championships, taking all five individual titles and scoring two perfect scores of 10 in 1967.
+She is the only gymnast who has swept all five European individual golds twice.